DForshner/VagrantKafkaDemo/README.md

 * Vagrant

 # Network Debugging Tips
-* You can telnet to zookeeper (port 2181) and enter "ruok" and it will response "imok"
+* You can telnet to zookeeper (port 2181) and type "ruok" and it will repond "imok"
 * You can telnet to kafka (port 9092) and it will open a connection and close it when you press any key.